 - It can also pass on to the babies of pregnant mothers and cause blindness

 Getting tested for an STI is not as scary as you think!
 Find out how in our beginners guide to STI tests.
 If your have a positive result getting treated is easy.
-Simply go to you local GP or GUM clinic, or order your treatment online from a reputable online Prescriber such as e-Surgery.
+Simply go to you local GP or GUM clinic, or use the NHS chlamydia test kit locator to find a free test in your area.

-We provide treatments for Chlamydia and Herpes.
-Simply answer a quick 2 minute questionnaire, and have your medication delivered to you.
+We provide treatments for Chlamydia and Gential Herpes.
 If you have any questions about STIs you can always use our Ask a Pharmacist service for free and confidential advice.